Bol Bol: College career

 Bol joined Oregon as a freshman in the 2018–19 season under head coach Dana Altman.
 Entering the season, he was considered one of the best prospects for the upcoming NBA draft, although analysts described him as a polarizing prospect in the long term.
 On November 6, 2018, Bol debuted with a double-double of 12 points, 12 rebounds, and 3 blocks in 23 minutes against Portland State.
 He later recorded a season-high 32 points and 11 rebounds in an 89–84 loss to Texas Southern.
 After recording 20 points, 9 rebounds, and 4 blocks in a 66–54 win over San Diego on December 12, Bol injured his left foot and missed the rest of the season.
-He declared for the NBA Draft after his freshman season.
-Bol was projected as the third pick in the 2019 NBA Draft behind Zion Williamson and RJ Barrett before his season-ending injury.
+He declared for the NBA draft after his freshman season.
+Bol was projected as the third pick in the 2019 NBA draft behind Zion Williamson and RJ Barrett before his season-ending injury.

 Professional career

 Denver Nuggets (2019–2022)

 Bol was drafted with the 44th pick of the 2019 NBA draft by the Miami Heat.
-He was originally mentioned as a top 3–10 pick but slid in the draft until the second round.
+He was originally mentioned as a potential lottery pick or being selected somewhere in the first round, on draft night but slid in the draft until the second round.
 His draft rights were then traded to the Denver Nuggets for a 2022 second-round draft pick acquired from the Philadelphia 76ers.
 On September 6, 2019, Bol signed a two-way contract with the Nuggets, splitting time with the Windy City Bulls.
 He had his first double double in the NBA G League on November 20, recording 16 points, 11 rebounds and two blocks in a 115–105 win over the Fort Wayne Mad Ants.
 On November 24, the Nuggets recalled Bol.

 Bol eventually made his NBA debut in the 2020 NBA Bubble on August 1, 2020, recording 5 points and 4 rebounds in under 11 minutes of play in a 105–125 loss to the Miami Heat.
 The Nuggets finished as the third seed in the Western Conference, and faced the Utah Jazz during their first round matchup.
 Bol made his playoff debut on August 19, scoring two points in a 105–124 Game 2 loss.
 The Nuggets eliminated the Jazz in seven games, and advanced to face the Los Angeles Clippers in the second round, whom they defeated in another seven-game series.
 The Nuggets eventually fell to the Los Angeles Lakers in the Western Conference Finals, losing in five games.

 On January 1, 2022, Bol scored a season-high 11 points, alongside three rebounds, in a 124–111 win over the Houston Rockets.
 On January 10, Bol was traded to the Detroit Pistons in exchange for Rodney McGruder and a 2022 second-round draft pick via the Brooklyn Nets.
 The trade was voided on January 13, after Bol failed his physical fitness exam.
 On January 18, he underwent surgery on his right foot and was listed as out indefinitely.